Reef 2050 Water Quality Improvement Plan

 The long-term (2050) outcome is that ‘Good water quality sustains the outstanding universal value of the Great Barrier Reef, builds resilience, improves ecosystem health and benefits communities’.

-The Reef 2050 Water Quality Improvement Plan is:
+The Reef 2050 Water Quality Improvement Plan: